 What do I do if I am involved in traffic crash?

 If you are involved in a traffic crash, you should first stop and check if there are any injuries and then remain at the scene.
 If possible you should then move the vehicles off the roadway to allow traffic to flow; there is NO law in Florida that prohibits you from moving your vehicle out of the roadway after a crash.
 If the crash involves injury, a drunk driver, a hit and run with suspect information, or if your vehicle is disabled requiring a tow, you need to notify law enforcement immediately.
 If the crash occurred within the city limits of Crestview, call our Communications Center at (850) 682-2055.
 If someone is injured, please dial 911.
 And

 If the crash involves damage less than $500, no injuries, the vehicles did not need a wrecker, and the crash did not involve an intoxicated or “hit and run” driver, you may report the crash online or download a self-reporting form which may be mailed to the Department of Highway Safety and Motor Vehicles.
 For assistance in completing this form, please call our Communications Center at (850) 682-2055 to have a Police Officer dispatched to you.

-How do I go about hiring an off-duty Police Officer for a function or event?
+How do I go about hiring an off-duty Police Officer to provide security for a function or event?

-Please contact the Support Services Division at (850) 682-3544, Ext.
-107, for information regarding policies, restrictions, and current off-duty officer rates.
-Please contact us at least two weeks in advance, if possible, to allow for enough time for your detail to be posted so an off-duty officer can sign-up.
+Please contact the Support Services Division for information regarding our policies and procedures for hiring an off-duty Police Officer.
+All such requests must me made directly through the Support Services Division.
+Please contact us at least two weeks in advance, if possible, to allow for enough time for your detail to be approved and posted.

-What is your policy on racial profiling and how do I file a complaint if I feel I have been a victim of racial profiling?
+What is your policy on racial profiling or bias-based profiling and how do I file a complaint if I feel I have been a victim?

 I have received phone calls from people representing themselves as Police Officers and asking for donations.
 Are these police officers, and what is the money used for?